aA-devHub/devhub/README.md

 - A multi-step setup process that walks a user through uploading images and writing section content
 - Any section of a project can be edited at any time after initial setup by selecting the 'Edit' option near the top
 - Each section of the display page supports multiple different layouts that can be customized during setup, for a total of 18 unique layouts
-- The developer's information can be viewed in a popout drawer by clicking their icon on the project page
+- The developer's information can be viewed in a popout drawer by clicking their icon on the right side of the project page
 - Projects can be commented on or favorited, which sends a notification to the owner

 ![Viewing and Editing Projects](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/project_display.gif)

 ### Messaging
+Devhub supports messaging between users.
+Messages can be initiated from multiple places throughout the app and conversations can be managed from within the Messenger by selecting the mail icon in the navbar.
+Inside the messenger, users can navigate between their conversation threads, search for a specific thread using the searchbar, and send and receive messages.
 ![Messaging](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/messaging.gif)

 ### Commenting & Notifications
+All projects in Devhub support comments and favorites.
+Projects can be favorited from the homepage or from the project display page, and the number of favorites a project receives affects its ranking when filtered by popularity on the homepage.
+Projects comments can be accessed and submitted from the popout comment drawer on the project display page.
+When any project is favorited or commented on, its owner receives a notification.
+These show up on the bell in the navbar and, when clicked on, will navigate a user to the project in question.

 ![Messaging](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/commenting.gif)

-### Search
+### Search & Tags

 ![Search](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/search.gif)